PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 13:23:15
+Last updated: 2024-04-05 13:23:50
-Random Quote: Silver or lead.
-You decide. - Pablo Escobar
+Random Quote: So you do have a plan?
+Yeah, Mr. White!
+Yeah, science! - Jesse Pinkman